 Here are several ways a fourth party vendor could be a risk to your organization:

-Here are some steps you can take to thoroughly evaluate fourth party risks:
+Here are some steps you can take to thoroughly evaluate fourth-party risks:

-Most fourth party vendors will carry some level of threat to your enterprise.
+Most fourth-party vendors will carry some level of threat to your enterprise.
 If you find out that the fourth party does present a significant risk to your business, you should:

-SecurityScorecard’s security ratings platform allows your business to create vendor profiles that provide a clear visibility across 10 groups of threat factors, including network security, endpoint security, web application security, social engineering, and hacker chatter.
+SecurityScorecard’s security ratings platform allows your business to create vendor profiles that provide clear visibility across 10 groups of threat factors, including network security, endpoint security, web application security, social engineering, and hacker chatter.

-Despite the fact that you don’t have a working relationship with fourth party vendors, they still can pose a real threat to your ecosystem.
+Despite the fact that you don’t have a working relationship with fourth-party vendors, they still can pose a real threat to your ecosystem.
 Continuous monitoring and due diligence are critical to keeping your business safe and sound.